How To

 Be aware of overhanging trees (and their roots)

-One that often catches people out is building under a tree.
+One that often catches people out is building their shed under a tree.
 I mean it sounds very elegant, doesn’t it?
 The shed nestled under the in-bloom branches of an apple tree.
 Bless.
 Alas, positioning your shed near to, or under a tree isn’t a great idea.
 Trees’ branches sway in the wind.
 In high winds they can thrash around like old heavy-metal fans.
-These branches can scratch away at the surface of steel sheds and can damage or splinter into wooden ones.
-Scratches can expose the roofs or sidewalls to the elements.
-Steel Sheds that have the galvanisation scratched off are liable to rust, for example.
+These branches can scratch away at the protective surface of steel sheds – and if the bare metal is exposed, it’s liable to rusting.
+Wooden sheds can also be chipped or damaged in this manner too.

 It’s not just the branches that pose a problem.
-If the tree fruits, these can fall and rot on the roof of your shed, leading to long-term corrosive damage.
-Even if the tree doesn’t fruit, falling leaves or other debris can rot away or clog up the vents on a steel shed and cause future rainwater to spill out continually over your sidewalls.
+If the tree fruits, these fruits can fall onto – and rot – on the top of your shed, leading to long-term corrosive damage.
+Even if the tree doesn’t fruit, falling leaves or other debris can rot away or clog up the vents on a steel shed and cause future rainwater to spill out continually over your sidewalls and even into your shed.

-Don’t build under a tree if possible – and if you have to build under one, make sure you do regular inspections of the roof and gutters.
+Don’t build under a tree if possible – and if you have to build under one, make sure you cut back any problematic branches and do regular inspections of the roof and gutters.

 Don’t go too close to the wall

 We’ve a full blog post on why you shouldn’t build your shed a wall, but the long-and-short of it is that it leads to moisture formation, it’ll attract rodents and it could also p*ss off your neighbours.
 We recommend that you’ve at least a foot between the shed and any walls in the garden.
-This will prevent water soaking into the shed from nearby shrubs etc – and it should give enough room around it so that you can get in and maintain / treat your shed as needed.
+This will prevent water soaking into the shed – and it should give enough room around the outside so that you can get in and maintain or treat your shed as needed.

 Planning Permission issues